For a detailed downloadable LINK guide please click here.

 You can use your LINK card in any cash machine which displays the familiar LINK logo and which is therefore connected to the LINK network.
 This is virtually every cash machine in the UK.

-LINK members have cash machines in France, the Channel Islands, the Isle of Man and Gibraltar, as well as throughout the United Kingdom and some of these ATMs dispense currencies other than sterling.
+LINK members have cash machines in France, the Channel Islands, the Isle of Man, Gibraltar and further afield, as well as throughout the United Kingdom and some of these ATMs dispense currencies other than sterling.
 Whether a machine dispenses sterling or another currency, it will always carry the familiar LINK logo if it is connected to the LINK network.

 Membership of the LINK network is open to financial institutions and commercial organisations that meet the required minimum criteria.